Vivienne Haigh-Wood Eliot: First meeting

-Haigh-Wood met Tom Eliot in or around March 1915 at a dance in London, where he took tea with her and a friend.
+Haigh-Wood met Tom Eliot on or around March 1915 at a dance in London, where he took tea with her and a friend.
 They met again shortly after that at a lunch party in Scofield Thayer's rooms at Magdalen College, Oxford.
 Eliot and Thayer, both from privileged New England backgrounds, had been at Harvard together, where Eliot had studied philosophy, and both had arrived in Oxford on scholarships.

 According to another friend of Eliot's, Sacheverell Sitwell, Eliot had noticed Haigh-Wood earlier, punting on the River Cherwell.
 Seymour-Jones writes that Oxford attracted young women visitors, or "river girls", who would come in search of eligible husbands; women were not allowed to take degrees at Oxford until 1920.

 Lyndall Gordon writes that Eliot was jolted to life by Haigh-Wood.
 He was a repressed, shy, 26-year-old who was bored in Oxford, writing of it that it was very pretty, "but I don't like to be dead."
 She was flamboyant, a great dancer, spoke her mind, smoked in public, dressed in bold colours and looked like an actress.
 Impressed by her apparently wealthy background, the artist father and the brother at Sandhurst, he failed to realise that, within the rigid English class system, Haigh-Wood was no match for his New England background or for the English aristocrats with whom he had surrounded himself.
 A few of his friends, including Aldous Huxley, said they liked Haigh-Wood precisely because she was vulgar.
 For her part, she fell in love with Eliot, seeing in him what she described as "the call to the wild that is in men."